The many facets of depression

 We move on and we come across the artwork of Elise Warriner Pacquette.
 On a canvas uncomfortably stretched, itself intensifying the discomfort that the painting denotes, we are introduced to a melancholic perspective of solitude.
 The painting alludes to the isolating experience of feeling misunderstood and laughed at, a representation of ‘the quiet screams of frustration’, as the artists explains.
 She adds, ‘It was a starting point for discussion.
 Finishing the painting brought relief and vindication’, as well as confidence and acceptance of the feeling.

 The ‘Remedies’ section occupies a special place near the exit, perhaps as a necessary consolation.
-In juxtaposition with the range of medication neighbouring it, the work of Xavier White depicts a cyclist puzzled.
+In juxtaposition with the range of medication neighbouring it, the work of Xavier White depicts a puzzled cyclist.
 His bike has been dismantled, however its components are still there, forcing us to ask ourselves, before we leave, how to put them back together.

 The Anatomy of Melancholy gives a fruitful insight into of a visceral aspect of humanity.
 The wide range of paintings illustrate the complexity and intensity of melancholy, allowing the viewer to immerse themselves into these states of mind from a healthy distance and help to build a better understanding of mental health issues.